 PET imaging of inflammation and infection

 Inflammation is a protective response of living tissue toward injury, caused for example by microbial invasion (infection), trauma, or tumour.
 Tightly regulated inflammatory processes are also an intrinsic part of normal tissue remodelling and growth.
 During the inflammatory response the blood flow and capillary permeability are increased and leukocytes migrate from blood into the interstitial space and lymph in the affected tissue region.
-Acute inflammation is initiated by resident immune cells, which release inflammatory mediators such as histamine, heparin, and serotonin.
+Acute inflammation is initiated by resident immune cells and platelets, which release inflammatory mediators such as histamine, heparin, and serotonin.
 Activated tissue macrophages and damaged cells release cytokines which attract and activate the leukocytes, and induce the expression of selectins and integrin ligands on endothelial cell surfaces and extracellular matrix.
 In chronic inflammation the extracellular matrix is degraded by matrix metalloproteases, but also healing processes such as angiogenesis take place at the same time.
 Activated immune cells may also induce local hypoxia and expression of hypoxia-inducible factors.

 The location of inflamed tissue can be found using PET imaging, which is sufficient in many clinical situations, but it would be useful to distinguish between inflammation caused by normal wound heeling and post-surgical infection, and between sterile and infectious loosening of joint replacements.
 At present the role of PET in the discrimination between infection and non-microbial inflammation, let alone identification of pathogens, is limited, but developing rapidly.